 Only the doctoral students will be hooded on stage by their mentor.
-All master students must be hooded prior to the procession into the theater.
-Please note that all DPT students will be hooded in a separate ceremony on Friday May 18.
+All masters students must be hooded prior to the procession into the theater.
+Please note that all OT and DPT students will be hooded in a separate ceremony on Friday, May 17.

 Guests should arrive no earlier than 12 p.m.
 Ushers will inform guests when the Mainstage doors open for seating.

 The Guest Info section of this website has all the information your guests need to know about directions and parking, seating (including seating for children and infants), accessibility and visiting campus.

 Children, toddlers and infants are welcome as guests at all commencement ceremonies but please review the guidelines below.

 Baby strollers are not permitted in the seats or aisles in the theater because of the safety hazards they pose.
 Therefore, the use of baby strollers is discouraged.
 If a baby stroller is necessary, it must be left in the entrance of the theater at your own risk.

 If you are with a child who is talking, crying or moving around in a manner that is distracting to the ceremony, you may be asked to step outside the ceremony.

 The name of each graduate participating in this ceremony will be announced.